xbeat/Machine-Learning/README.md

 Introduction to Decision Trees

 Decision trees are powerful machine learning models used for both classification and regression tasks.
 They work by recursively splitting the data based on features to create a tree-like structure for making predictions.
 In this presentation, we'll explore how to build decision trees from scratch using Python.

+## Avoiding Pitfalls of Random Splitting in ML Models

+Understanding Random Splitting in Machine Learning

+Random splitting is a crucial technique in machine learning for dividing datasets into training and testing sets.
+However, when not handled properly, it can lead to significant issues in model performance and generalization.
+Let's explore why random splitting can be problematic and how to mitigate its potential pitfalls.

 ## Vector Embeddings, Databases, and Search in Python